CAMD Media Studios

-Art + Design
+Art + Design Labs and Studios

 The Department of Art + Design offers students several advanced labs dedicated to a variety of media.

-Computer Labs: a cross-platform facility of computer labs and printing facilities.
+Computer labs provide computers and printing facilities.

-Photography Lab: fully equipped analog darkrooms and digital imaging labs.
+The photography lab provides fully equipped analog darkrooms and digital imaging labs.

-Video Studios: an advanced facility for video and TV media creation.
+The video studio is an advanced facility for video and TV media creation.

 The Communication Studies Department maintains and Audio Lab to support courses in basic and advanced audio production.
 The lab includes 16 Apple iMac workstations running Pro Tools software with the appropriate peripherals.

 The School of Journalism maintains a state-of-the-art newsroom that also functions as a working lounge and presentation and lecture space.
 The school also houses two computer labs equipped with iMacs and PCs with the latest software.
 Through the School’s relationship with the program in Creative Industries, students also have access to extensive offerings in interactive media.